ygda-org/programming-guide/sections/final.md

 - New attacks
 - More levels, level system

 This is your turn to get creative.
 If you are ever confused about or aren't sure about how to achieve something, you can consult the [Godot docs](https://docs.godotengine.org/en/4.4/).
 Google is your best friend.

 > If you are really stuck, you can always ask an officer for advice on our Discord.
+Reddit is another place you can get good design advice.

 When you are done with this, you may follow our [GitHub guide](./git-setup.md) to easily share your work with an officer!